CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 The important step is to get the information about where your objects and object derivatives are located written into your [metadata fields]({{ '/docs/metadata/csv_metadata/' | relative_url }}).
 In general, CB-CSV supports three files associated with each record via links added to these metadata columns:

-- `object_download` - the full sized digital object of any format.
+- `object_location` - the full sized digital object of any format.
     - this could be any format and size you would like to provide to your users, or a link to external resource such as YouTube videos or a link to an article.
     - the object may be hosted with the project, in an external location, or retrieved from an API.
 - `image_small` - a web quality image used to represent objects on Item pages, or in visualizations where a larger than thumb image would be useful.